whipowill/d2-qolbot/README.md

 ## Vision

 Most of my work on this code involves the ``Follower.js`` and ``Quester.js`` files.
-My goal is to create an experience where the bots will join your games and play with you and automatically do the things a normal person would do.
+My goal was to create an experience where the bots will join your games and play with you and automatically do the things a normal person would do.
 They crack jokes, gather waypoints, complete quests, gear up, choose skills, gamble, etc.

 ### Features

 - Gallows humor remarks as they play
 - Capture waypoints as they play
 - Pickup quest items as they play
+- AutoEquip items as they play
 - Allocate stat/skill points as they play
 - Complete quests as they are able in town
 - Custom inventory sizes to accomodate your mods